 The magic occurs when the crushed garlic mixed with the dried mint is added to the simmering stew.
 The mint fragrance overpowers any strong taste of the lamb and creates an appetizing balance with the rest of the ingredients’ flavors.

 This meal is best enjoyed with a bowl of fluffy basmati rice to soak up the luscious sauce.

-If you try this recipe, don’t forget to hastag #cheznermine to share with us a photo of your own rendition.
+If you try this recipe, don’t forget to hashtag #cheznermine to share a photo of your own rendition with us.

 Tabakh Roho: Syrian Lamb & Vegetables Stew